fnagel/docker-typo3/README.md

 ## ToDo

+* `APACHE_DOCUMENT_ROOT` with leading slash will add local Windows path, so we remove the `/` at the beginning
+    * This is the case when using sh files with docker commands in it, e.g. `bash docker.sh up`
+    * Using bash will end up in docker auth error, unsure why
+    * Using sh instead of bash as command works but produces the above described error

 * Document ftp usage

 * Sync folder (shared volumes) see `sync` and `remove-symlinks` branch -> obsolete due to bad performance